qkzk/fm/development.md

     - [x] remove should check for clones
     - [x] update should do the same
   - [ ] make actions transactional.
 If it fails, restore as it were before.
-- [ ] BUG: preview can stop and display "preview as empty"
 - [x] FIX: opening a _shell_ command with a path containing `'` or `"` requires those chars to be escaped. https://github.com/ranger/ranger/blob/master/ranger/ext/shell_escape.py https://github.com/sxyazi/yazi/blob/main/yazi-shared/src/shell/unix.rs